AlanBuric/unipu-web-apps-live-exercises/README.md

 # unipu-web-apps-live-exercises

-These are the Node.js Express HTTP REST API live exercises and homework solutions from the Web Applications course at the Juraj Dobrila University in Pula.
+This repository contains directories, each with their own backend and frontend or only backend Node.js Express HTTP REST API written for the live exercises or homework solutions for the Web Applications course at the Juraj Dobrila University in Pula.

 ## Technologies in use